blocledger/poe/README.md

   ```
   rm -r /var/hyperledger/production/
   ```
-  Also delete the files under `tmp/keyValStore` in the blocks source directory.
+  Also delete the files under `tmp/keyValStore` in the poe source directory.
   Note: Only delete these files the first time you run or anytime you delete the `/var/hyperledger/production` directory in vagrant.